Vite

 info

-Before we continue, make sure you have completed the prerequisites and installed the Tauri CLI to have a working development environment.
+Before we continue, make sure you have completed the prerequisites to have a working development environment.

 Create the Frontend